Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Conserved charges in terms of the creation and annihilation operators: normal ordered expressions

-The continuous symmetry transformations [cf. (2)-(5)], according to Noether's theorem, lead to the derivation of the conserved currents $(\partial_\mu J^\mu_r = 0)$.
+The continuous symmetry transformations, according to Noether's theorem, lead to the derivation of the conserved currents.
 These, in turn, provide us the expressions for the conserved charges $\big($i.e. $Q_r = \int dx J^0_r, \; r = b, ab, d, ad, g, \omega \big)$.
-These charges, for our present theory are, (see, e.g. Ref. \cite{rpm1}).
+These charges for our present theory are (see, e.g. Ref.
+[22]).

 where the dot, on a generic field $\Phi$, denotes the time derivative $\big[$i.e. $\dot \Phi = (\partial \Phi)/(\partial t) \big]$.
-We lay emphasis on the fact that these conserved charges have been computed from the Noether conserved current where the concept of canonical momentum plays {\it no} role at all.
-In fact, it is the action principle (i.e. $\delta S = 0$) that plays a decisive role in the above derivations of the conserved Noether currents.
+We lay emphasis on the fact that these conserved charges have been computed from the Noether conserved current where the definition of canonical momentum plays {\it no} role at all.
+In fact, it is the action principle (i.e. $\delta S = 0$) that plays a decisive role in the above derivations.

 It is evident, from the Lagrangian density (1), that the basic fields of the theory satisfy the following Euler-Lagrange equations of motion: